tonari/backend/README.md

 ```

 Replace `sanitary_facilities` and `facilities` with the name you chose for the database and collection
-respectively, if you changed them through environment variables.
+respectively, if you used different names.